Vilsack: America’s voluntary approach to agriculture is better than Europe’s mandates - NewsBreak

 Vilsack talked at length about the tremendous amount of federal funding available to support agricultural commodities that are produced in a way that reduces greenhouse gas emissions.
 In February, the USDA offered up to $1 billion to support new “climate smart” products.

-He said the USDA will announce its first grant recipients in mid-September and hinted that projects proposed by universities in Missouri and South Dakota and by the Iowa Soybean Association will be among them.
+He said the USDA will announce its first grant recipients of the program in mid September and hinted that projects proposed by universities in Missouri and South Dakota and by the Iowa Soybean Association will be among them.

 Vilsack and the USDA have unveiled a flurry of new programs in the past two years with the goal of transforming aspects of American agriculture, especially to help reverse the consolidation of certain sectors into the hands of a few companies and to increase the number of farmers.